akgunjal/block-volume-attacher/portworx/README.md

 Please do not use `b2c.4x16` nor `u2c.2x4`, which do not have sufficient resources.
 All bare-metal types should work without problem.

+## Multi-zone clusters
+If you are configuring a `multi-zone` cluster, then ensure you have [enabled VLAN spanning](https://console.bluemix.net/docs/containers/cs_clusters.html#multizone)

 ## Provision a `Compose etcd` instance